opf/openproject/docs/user-guide/projects/README.md

 If you want to set a project to public, you can do so by selecting the option in the [project settings](project-settings).

-### Set a project as template
+### Create a project template

+You can create a project template in OpenProject by [creating a new project](../../getting-started/#create-a-project) and configuring your project to your needs.
+Name the project so you can identify it as a template, e.g. "Project XY [template]".

+Set up everything that you want to have available for next projects.

+- Adding project members.
+- Selecting the modules.
+- Setting up a default project structure in the Gantt chart.
+- Creating your work package templates.
+- ...

-You can set a project as template for similiar projects in the future by navigating to the  [project settings](project-settings) and clicking **Set as template** in the upper right corner.
+Navigate to the  [project settings](project-settings) and click **Set as template** in the upper right corner.
 You can remove a project from the template collection on the same spot.

 <div class="alert alert-info" role="alert">
-**Note**: This option is only available for Administrators.
+**Note**: The option to set a project as template is only available for Administrators.
 </div>

 ![image-20200921120538872](image-20200921120538872.png)

-### Copy a template project
+### Use a template project

-You can create a new project by copying an existing template.
+You can create a new project by using an existing template.
 Find out in our Getting started guide how to [create a new project](../../getting-started/projects/#create-a-new-project) in OpenProject.
+Another way for using a template project would be to copy it.

 ### Copy a project